 Death Benefits In Drawdown Rules – Death Before Age 75

 Should a pension holder die before age 75 whilst in drawdown then beneficiaries may take the pension (either in part or in full) as a lump sum, tax-free.
 They may leave the full pension (or the part remaining after taking a lump sum) and continue to take income from the drawdown arrangement, again tax-free.
 Finally, they may use part (or all) of the pension drawdown fund to purchase a lifetime annuity.
 Again, income from this annuity will be tax-free.

 Death Benefits in Drawdown Rules – Death At Age 75 Or Later

 If a pension holder dies after 75 whilst in drawdown the options for beneficiaries are as stated above but with one major difference – the tax implications.
 If the beneficiary takes the pension in part or in full as a lump sum or if income is taken from the drawdown arrangement the income will be taxed at the beneficiary’s marginal tax rate.

 If the remaining drawdown pension fund is converted to an annuity any income will be taxed at the beneficiary’s marginal rate.

 Inheritance Tax Considerations

 There are other potential tax pitfalls to consider but tax law is complex and subject to change so it is always wise to take professional advice when there is any doubt.
-The death benefits of drawdown can be a key advantage when compared with an annuity but if after a balanced analysis drawdown is the way forward then preparation is key.
-You may read more on pension drawdown in our free guide
+The death benefits of drawdown can be a key advantage when compared with an annuity but if after a balanced analysis drawdown is a way forward then preparation is key.
+You may read more on pension drawdown in our free guide.

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.